 According to Tad Dunville, general manager at Airpes Americas, the coil grab also improves safety, as it eliminates hand contact with coils.

 He added: “The concept of automation-ready is here to stay.
-Below-the-hook equipment is a critical component in any semi- or fully-automated material handling system; problems in this area will dramatically impact a project or production process.
+Under-the-jib equipment is a critical component in any semi- or fully-automated material handling system; problems in this area will dramatically impact a project or production process.

 “Previously, there was no steel coil grab formally designed for automation applications — most were modified after delivery by the next person in the value chain.”